-Make it spicy: This chili is mild as written (if using mild chili powder), so spice it up to taste with cayenne pepper, jalapeno, hot sauce, or chipotle in adobo sauce.
+Make it spicy: This chili is mild as written (if using mild chili powder).
+Spice it up with cayenne pepper, jalapeno, hot sauce to taste, or chipotle in adobo sauce.

-Store any leftovers in an airtight container in the refrigerator.
-We find they keep well for about 4-5 days.
-Simply reheat in the microwave when ready to enjoy.
+After it cools, store any leftovers in an airtight container in the refrigerator.
+I find it keeps well for about 4-5 days.
+Reheat in the microwave when ready to enjoy.

-Freezing note: I have not tried freezing this recipe, but I'd guess it'd be great as a freezer meal.
-Just be sure to let it cool completely, then transfer to a tightly sealed freezer-safe container.
+Freezing: I haven't tried freezing this chili, but I'm guessing it'd be great as a freezer meal.
+Be sure to let it cool completely, then transfer to a tightly sealed freezer-safe container.
 It should keep for about 1-2 months.

 Sweet Potato Black Bean Chili

 - 1 large sweet potato (2 cups cubed)